Deepshift/DeepCreamPy/README.md

 - Screentones (e.g. printed material)
 - Real life material
 - Reconstruction of nipples
-- Reconstruction of lower orifice of the alimentary canal
+- Reconstruction of the lower orifice of the alimentary canal
 - Animated gifs and videos

 ## Table of Contents